saqc/SaQC/docs/cookbooks/DriftDetection.rst

 spread
 ^^^^^^

-The main parameter giving control over the algorithms behavior and having to be selected carefully, is the spreading norm parameter `spread`.
+The main parameter to control the algorithm's behavior.
+It has to be selected carefully.
 It determines the maximum spread of a normal group by limiting the costs, a cluster agglomeration must not exceed in every linkage step.